Choosing an ebook length can feel a lot like Goldilocks when she picks her porridge.

 Plus, the way the book industry is moving — away from paper books and publishing houses, and toward digital ebooks and self-publishing channels — you have more options than ever to sell ebooks directly to your audience.

 (Conveniently, you can streamline the whole process by selling your ebook as a digital download with Podia.
-Get your free Podia account today .)
+Check it out for yourself with a free 30-day trial.)

 Selling platforms aside, the main takeaway is you can charge a lower price ($0.99-$9.99) for medium-sized ebooks than you would a large ebook ($10+).